-Simon had no interest in creating a club in the beginning, it all happened more by chance and made its way through his sexual fantasies.
+Simon Thaur had no interest in creating a club in the beginning, it all happened more by chance and made its way through his sexual fantasies.
 He attracted people with similar interests from the beginning, no matter if he travelled in India or rented an apartment in Berlin.
 The first seed to what would later become Kitkat was a community of only ten people.

 ”In the beginning of the 90’s I wanted to publish my astrology books and told myself that I need to land somewhere in Europe to focus on that project.
 I first went to Munich but felt that it wasn’t really my kind of city.
-Actually I was very naive as to how to organize my new reality after 14 years of traveling.
+Actually I was very naive as to how to organise my new reality after 14 years of traveling.
 That’s where I met Kirsten, my girlfriend.
 We did a lot of crazy things, conquering the public with naked outfits and having sex in public.
-I had many different sexual preferences and as you may realize they always trigger you to look for a new kick to fulfill you.
+I had many different sexual preferences and as you may realize they always trigger you to look for a new kick to fullfill you.
 After one and a half years in Munich we decided to move to Berlin since Berlin always has been considered the best place to be in Europe.

 ”In the early nineties after opening the borders to the east many things changed: techno appeared as well as the first fetish clubs.
-I remember very well the first public bdsm-cafe
+I remember very well the first public BDSM-cafe.

 Nobody did really live out a sexual session.
 People were just standing around and showing off their fetish clothes with their partner in a dog leash or such.”

 ”In our naivety we thought we were allowed to do whatever we wanted to and I opened sessions that included fists.
 We were very authentic in our own way and went there to do our sessions and asserted these ideas.
-People starred at us and we created rumors.
+People starred at us and we created rumours.
 Lots of people also liked it and they congratulated us to our courage.”

-”We started to find out how far we could go with our free behavior and Kirsten never wore anything but pantyhose.
+”We started to find out how far we could go with our free behaviour and Kirsten never wore anything but pantyhose.
 I remember that we went to ’Far out, there was this disco where they discussed if they should allow us in or not.
 Two men were against it because they were afraid that we might provoke trouble, but three women took off their t-shirts in solidarity with us.
 They were very impressed with how Kirsten handled all the potentially troubling situations with her charisma.
 Nobody ever dared to touch her, in fact the more she showed the more respect and admiration she got.”